 The same is true of other nonfiction books.
 The title and the author are the dominant selling elements.

 Key Back Cover Elements

-The back cover is a major book sales tool for the reasons I have mentioned.
-Thus, you don’t want to just fill space.
+The back cover is a significant book sales tool for the reasons I have mentioned.
+Thus, you don’t want just to fill space.
 You want to add strategic content.
 This content should include:

 Other elements should be on the back cover, including a colophon (or at least a link to your author website) and a space for the ISBN barcode.